Dragutin Gavrilović: Biography

 Gavrilović was carried back by the survivors of his regiment, he was awarded the Serbian war medal, Karadjordje's star, the French Croix de Guerre, among others.

 After surviving the defense of Belgrade, he withdrew with the Serbian army to Corfu, and after the breakthrough of the Thessaloniki front, Vojvoda Petar Bojović proposed him for a higher rank, but Vojvoda Stepa Stepanović did not accept that, explaining that he was too young.

 He was not favored among the officers, because he did not belong to any secret organization, such as Black Hand or White Hand.
 After the war, he took the general exam in Štip in 1930, but failed.
 Gavrilović was offended and did not want to take it again.

 After the Great War, he lectured military administration at the Military Academy in Belgrade.
 On 27 March 1941, General Dušan Simović offered him the rank of general and the position of Minister of the Army and Navy, but he refused, explaining that he was not interested in the proposal and that he was a soldier.

-After Yugoslav capitulation in the April War, Colonel Gavrilović was captured in Sarajevo and taken to a concentration camp near Nuremberg.
+After Yugoslav capitulation in the April War, Colonel Gavrilović was captured in Sarajevo and taken to a prisoner of war camp near Nuremberg, where he was repeatedly offered to be released due to his age and rank but he refused.
 He returned from captivity only in 1945, seriously ill.
 He was in the collection center in Banjica for seven days, where he recovered a little.
 Then he came home, to his apartment on Slavija, where he died ten days later.
 Malnourishment during the captivity was one of the main factors contributing to Gavrilović's death.
 Gavrilović was buried wearing a colonel's uniform of the Royal Yugoslavian Army at the New Cemetery in Belgrade.
 His family was considered part of the old regime and was discriminated against by the communist authorities.
 His daughters had difficulty finding a job in post-war Belgrade and the family was being denied his military pension for over a decade after the war has ended.
 However, rumors about Gavrilović's imprisonment, rape of both of his daughters, and his eventual murder at the hands of the new communist regime were dismissed by his own family members as recently as 2011.

 Legacy and honors

 A street stretching along the Danube riverbank in the Dorćol area of Belgrade (where Gavrilović and his men fought) bears the name Major Gavrilović's riverbank in his memory.
 There are also streets bearing his name in the cities of Kragujevac Niš, Čačak, Valjevo, Zrenjanin, Užice and Bijeljina.

 Swedish heavy metal band Sabaton wrote the song "Last Dying Breath" from their album The Last Stand in his honor, referencing quotes by him in the lyrics.

+Album title "Naši životi više ne postoje" by the Croatian black metal band Prognan, as well as the eponymous track form the album, directly reference Gavrilović's speech.
+The album itself tells a conceptual storyline about a Serbian soldier who endures and survives the trials and tribulations of World War I.